Connect to your target Linux system in Visual Studio

 First, verify that the set of algorithms your server is using includes algorithms supported by Visual Studio.
-Run the following command on the remote machine, and it will list the algorithms supported by the server.
+Run the following command on the remote machine to list the algorithms supported by the server:

 3des-cbc aes128-cbc aes192-cbc aes256-cbc ... email@example.com firstname.lastname@example.org

-This output will list all the encryption, HMAC, key exchange, and host key algorithms supported by your SSH server.
-If this list doesn't include algorithms supported by Visual Studio, then you'll need to upgrade your SSH server before proceeding.
+The output lists all the encryption, HMAC, key exchange, and host key algorithms supported by your SSH server.
+If the list doesn't include algorithms supported by Visual Studio, then you'll need to upgrade your SSH server before proceeding.